paddy-exe/GDExtensionSummator/README.md

 ```

 ## 🔢 Versioning
-This repository is being updated regularly to work with the latest point release of the master (4.0) branch.
+This repository is being updated regularly to work with the latest point release of the master and 4.0 branches.
 If you can't compile the extension, please open an issue.

+The releases are structured as ``GODOT_VERSION-EXTENSION_VERSION`` to clarify which version to use for which Godot version.

 ## ❓ What?
 How?
 Why?
 If you are not sure what each file in this project does or if you want to know in detail: I wrote a blog post about the purpose of each file on [my Ko-Fi page](https://ko-fi.com/post/GDExtension--Godot-SUPERCHARGED--How-to-get-star-Z8Z4GLUSE).